keysor/MarkDown/Techniques.md

 | ----------- | ----------- |
 | Easy to learn | Difficult to learn|
 | Difficult to master | Easy to master|

+### Stance
+> It's important to figure out how you perfer to stance up on the board.
+I often tell people to run and jump on an imaginary board.
+Which foot lands forward?